Annual Hard Waste Collection

 The My Local Services app delivers information about local services and enables you to contact your Council, find nearby parks and events, report an issue and receive waste collection reminders.
 For Smartphones - Available on Android and IOS (iPhones).
 For further information: http://www.ccc.tas.gov.au/mylocal

-Dial-a-Garbo is a chance to put out large items of rubbish which cannot normally be collected through Council’s wheelie bin service.
-If you wish to use this service, you must phone the booking line or submit a completed on-line booking form during the month of October.
+This is a chance to put out large items of rubbish which cannot normally be collected through Council’s wheelie bin service.

-This Council service is free and is intended for the collection of large items such as:
+This Council service is free to residents who receive a Council garbage collection service and is intended for the collection of large items such as:

 How to use this service

 During November 2016 on the 1st greenwaste collection day of November for your general area, put your items out on the nature strip neatly next to, but at least 1 metre from your wheelie bins.
 To confirm the collection day please check the following link Collection days and areas.
 These items should not be placed out until the evening before your collection day and at latest prior to 6.00am on your collection day.

 The items should fit within an area 2 metres wide by 2 metres deep and stand no more than a metre high (4m3).
 The items must be able to be easily lifted onto a truck by two people.

 Suburb and collection Date

 - Acton Park – Friday 11 November

 - Clarendon Vale & Pass Rd – Tuesday 1 November